 The main problem people tend to have with their kitchen plumbing is a stinky or backed up garbage disposal.
 If these sound like problems you are dealing with on a regular basis, here are some quick tips to help.

 If your garbage disposal gets clogged repeatedly, you may be putting too much down it at once.
 Try to feed scraps in slowly so that your garbage disposal can clear the previous batch before the next one comes in.
 You also need to make sure that you are running enough water while the garbage disposal is in action.
-An adequate water supply is essential to smoothly process waste.
+Adequate water supply is essential to smoothly process waste.
 If you do not give it enough to work with it will quickly become clogged.

 Unpleasant odors coming from your garbage disposal are usually the result of food residue that has collected on and around the blades.
 You can often get rid of these smells by cutting up a lemon and putting that down the garbage disposal along with some baking soda.
 These natural odor neutralizing agents will be spread all over the inner chamber of your garbage disposal when you run it and are very effective at stopping the smell.
 Do this periodically to keep odors from coming back.

-If the odor is strong or persisitent, you may need to deep clean your disposal.
+If the odor is strong or persistent, you may need to deep clean your disposal.
 Before you start, make sure that all power to the unit is completely cut off.
 You do not want anyone accidentally flipping the switch and turning on the unit while you are working on it.

 Next, take out the blades carefully and thoroughly wash them.
 You can also scrub out the inside chamber so that you are sure there is no residue left there.
 However, be sure not to use any harsh chemical cleaners, as these can damage the inner workings of the machine.
 Instead, use biodegradable soaps or natural cleaning agents like vinegar and baking soda to get the job done.